U.S. orders commercial planes to help move Afghanistan evacuees | Business

 "We need more planes in the mix," U.S. Secretary of State Antony Blinken said on CBS News' "Face the Nation."
 The aircraft will not fly into Kabul in what Pentagon spokesman John Kirby described as stage 1 of the program, suggesting more commercial aircraft could be activated later.

 American Airlines, Atlas Air, Delta Air Lines and privately-held Omni Air would provide three aircraft each, two from Hawaiian Airlines, and four from United Airlines.
-A United Airlines official said it activated four Boeing 777-300s.
-Each can carry up to about 400 passengers depending on the layout.
+American and Delta said they would start relief flights on Monday and, along with other carriers, welcomed the call to aid the U.S. military amid the humanitarian crisis.

+"American ... is proud to fulfill its duty to help the U.S. military scale this humanitarian and diplomatic rescue mission.
+The images from Afghanistan are heartbreaking," it said in a statement.
+The Pentagon said it did not expect the operation to have "a major impact" on commercial flights.

+Delta separately said its commercial operations were unaffected, while American said it "will work to minimize the impact to customers as the airline temporarily removes these aircraft from our operation."
+United said it was still assessing the impact but expected it "to be minimal."
+Atlas Air said it would carry evacuees to the United States "and will be standing by should additional capacity be needed."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)